Skip to main content

 • Trisomies such as Down syndrome, trisomy 18, and trisomy 13

-• Sex chromosome abnormalities such as Turner syndrome and Klinefelter syndrome
+• Sex chromosome abnormalities, including Turner syndrome and Klinefelter syndrome

 • Most rearrangements, including Robertsonian translocations and inversions